Do you need to file a Valsartan Recall Lawsuit?

 Generally, nitrosamine compounds are chemical compounds from the nitroso group bonded to an amine.
 Most of these compounds are carcinogenic.

-The nitrosamine compounds found in valsartan and losartan are carcinogenic.
+The nitrosamine compounds found in valsartan are carcinogenic.
 Experts believe that these chemicals are an unintended byproduct of the manufacturing process.
 Since finding NDMA in valsartan, the FDA has continued to oversee a major investigation in high blood pressure medication impurities.
 In addition to NDMA, this investigation has found two other nitrosamine impurities in hypertension medications.

 So far, studies have linked NDMA to the following: